AMC-CSE/cpp-workshop-resources/02-installation.md

 **Note:**  Web-based IDE's can work as well, but functionality is limited.

-We will use **Code::Blocks** in our tutorial, which we believe is a good place to start.
+We will use **Visual Studio** in our tutorial, which we believe is a good place to start.

 You can find the latest version of Codeblocks at http://www.codeblocks.org/downloads/26.
 Download the <code>mingw-setup.exe</code> file, which will install the text editor with a compiler.